-WordPress and website builders design, create, and publish sites.
+WordPress (opens in new tab) and website builders design, create, and publish sites.
 Builders offer site creation, technical management, hosting, security and a domain.
-You only have to worry about design and maintenance, with most requiring no coding knowledge, and they're designed to be used by those with limited technical knowledge.
+You only have to worry about design and maintenance; most require no coding knowledge, and they're designed to be used by those with limited technical background.

-WordPress can’t be used without a third-party hosting provider, as it's an open-source CMS.
-It provides more technical freedom though, and effectively gives you control over every aspect, though its complexity can mean common mistakes are made.
+WordPress can’t be used without a third-party hosting provider, as it's an open-source CMS (content management system).
+It provides more technical freedom, and effectively gives you control over every aspect, though its complexity can mean common mistakes (opens in new tab) are made.
 In general, use a website builder if you’re thinking about putting together your own site.

 How to choose and buy the best website builder for you

-With many factors to consider, choosing the best website builder can be difficult.
-The learning curve is key, and most opt for builders because CMSs are too complex or time-intensive.
-We recommend developing a clear plan of your site's look, purpose, and budget.
-Most builders offer free trials or free plans, which makes it easy to test them.
-Pay careful attention to tools: look for strong ecommerce support for an online store.
-Similarly, a portfolio site means paying attention to templates.
+With so many different factors to consider, choosing from the best website builders can be difficult.
+The learning curve is key, and most users opt for builders because CMSs are too complex or time-intensive.

+Develop a clear plan of your site's look, purpose, and budget before you start.
+Most builders offer free trials or free plans, which makes them easy to test.
+Pay careful attention to tools: look for strong ecommerce support for online stores.
+Similarly, look for templates when building a portfolio site.

 Don't compromise on quality for ease of use: the best builders have strong template collections and powerful drag-and-drop editors.
-After-sales support is key, as non-technical users might find it difficult to diagnose and fix issues.
-Look out for good live chat and phone support, to ensure you’ll bounce back quickly.
+After-sales support is key, as you might find it difficult to diagnose and fix issues.
+Most come with extensive knowledge bases and resource libraries, but live support options vary extensively.
+Pay careful attention before you buy: look out for good live chat and phone support, to ensure you’ll bounce back quickly.

-Ultimately, consider the specific nature of your business: a small business website builder might be what you're looking for, or an enterprise website.
-You can then decide which providers are the best website builders for the site you want.
+Ultimately, consider the specific nature of your business: a small business website builder (opens in new tab) might be what you're looking for, or an enterprise website (opens in new tab).
+You can then decide which providers are best for the site you want.

 How we review the best website builders